VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 ### Alerts state on restarts

-`vmalert` is stateless, it holds alerts state in the process memory.
-Restarting of `vmalert` process will reset alerts state in memory.
-To prevent `vmalert` from losing alerts state it should be configured to persist the state to the remote destination via the following flags:
+`vmalert` holds alerts state in the memory.
+Restart of the `vmalert` process will reset the state of all active alerts in the memory.
+To prevent `vmalert` from losing the state on restarts configure it to persist the state to the remote database via the following flags:

 * `-remoteWrite.url` - URL to VictoriaMetrics (Single) or vminsert (Cluster). `vmalert` will persist alerts state to the configured address in the form of [time series](https://docs.victoriametrics.com/keyConcepts.html#time-series)